Prussia (region): Old Prussians

 According to a legend, recorded by Simon Grunau, the name Prussia is derived from Pruteno (or Bruteno), the chief priest of Prussia and brother of the legendary king Widewuto, who lived in the 6th century.
 The regions of Prussia and the corresponding tribes are said to bear the names of Widewuto's sons — for example, Sudovia is named after Widewuto's son Sudo.

 The Old Prussians spoke a variety of languages, with Old Prussian belonging to the Western branch of the Baltic language group.
 Old Prussian, or related Western Baltic dialects, may have been spoken as far southeast as Masovia and even Belarus in the early medieval period, but these populations would probably have undergone Slavicization before the 10th century.

 The territory was identified as Brus in the 8th-century map of the Bavarian Geographer and Bruzze/Pruzze/Przze in the Dagome iudex.
 Adam of Bremen mentions Prussians as Prusos/Pruzzi in 1072., while Gallus Anonymous mentions Prussia in his Gesta principum Polonorum in 1113.
 In the first half of the 13th century, Bishop Christian of Prussia recorded the history of a much earlier era.
-In New Latin the area is called Borussia and its inhabitants Borussi.
+In Neo-Latin the area is called Borussia and its inhabitants Borussi.

 After the Christianisations of the West Slavs in the 10th century, the state of the Polans was established and there were first attempts at conquering and baptizing the Baltic peoples.
 Bolesław I Chrobry sent Adalbert of Prague in 997 on a military and Christianizing mission.
 Adalbert, accompanied by armed guards, attempted to convert the Prussians to Christianity.
 He was killed by a Prussian pagan priest in 997.

 In 1015, Bolesław sent soldiers again, with some short-lived success, gaining regular paid tribute from some Prussians in the border regions, but it did not last.
 Polish rulers sent invasions to the territory in 1147, 1161–1166, and a number of times in the early 13th century.
 While these were repelled by the Prussians, the Chełmno Land became exposed to their frequent raids.

 At that time, Pomerelia belonged to the diocese of Włocławek.
 Chełmno Land (including Michałów Land and later Lubawa Land) belonged in turn to the diocese of Płock, since 1223 governed in the name of the Bishop of Płock by Christian of Oliva, a missionary bishop appointed for Prussia in 1216.